mason-dunn/project-idea-graveyard/README.md

 ## Applications

+### Spotify Session Joiner

+My friends and I use the Spotify jam session sometimes and I didn't like how we had to share a link to listen to the same song.
+I had an idea to allow friends to be notified when you're listening to music and they can join in and listen with you as the please.

+### Enginear

+Steming from my lack of success in the dating scene, I wanted to shift my search towards someone more tech oriented.
+However, it's actually really hard to find women in my area who are involved in tech.
+I'm sure other tech enthusiasts both male and female share the same struggles so why not make an app for it?
+Would likely be a male dominated app, but this is more of a for fun idea anyway.

 ### Online Speedcubing Platform

 A hobby of mine is to collect and solve various rubiks cube inspired puzzles and I thought it would be fun to try and make an online platform where users can queue up in a competition with one another to see who can solve the fastest.
 It would have a leaderboard, ranks, etc.